sypsyp97/Genetic_NAS/README.md

 - `test.ipynb`: A Jupyter notebook used for testing and generating figures for the master thesis.
 - `test.jpg`: An image file that is used for testing the inference on Edge TPU.
 - `tf_flower_test.py`: A Python script that is used for testing the application with the TensorFlow Flowers dataset.
+- `requirements.txt`: Specifies the libraries and their respective versions required for this project.

 ## Usage Example